 If the passport is lost, a duplicate may be requested from the original PIO.
 On receipt of a completed declaration of loss, appropriate fees and checks, a duplicate passport may be issued, in which part II of Section II will have been signed by the PIO, to permanently exclude the equine from the human food chain.
-The Duplicate passport will be stamped as a Duplicate, and should the original passport ever be found, it must be returned to the Issuing PIO immediately.
+The duplicate passport will be stamped as a duplicate, and should the original passport ever be found, it must be returned to the issuing PIO immediately.

 If the passport is damaged beyond use, a replacement can be issued.
 On receipt of the original damaged document and a completed declaration, a replacement passport will be issued in which part II of Section II will have been signed by the PIO to permanently exclude the equine from the human food chain.
-The passport will be marked as a Replacement Document.
+The passport will be marked as a replacement document.

 Transfers of Ownership

 The passport does not constitute proof of ownership of the donkey, horse or pony.
 However, it is a requirement under the Horse Passport (England) Legislation to register a change of ownership with the relevant Passport Issuing Organisation (PIO) within 30 days of acquiring the equine.
 The issuing PIO will require a completed transfer form and a fee.
-It is an offense to sell any donkey, horse or pony without a passport.
+It is an offence to sell any donkey, horse or pony without a passport.
 The purchase of any equine should not be completed if the passport has not been provided; any acquiring owner must ensure that the document matches the donkey, horse or pony in question.
 The passport must accompany the equine on its journey to a new home and then be passed to the new owner, who must record their ownership by requesting a transfer of ownership with the relevant Passport Issuing Organisation within 30 days

 Return of the Passport